Data page as a source of data

 You can configure a data page as a source of data for your UI element at the level of:

 - A control.
 For more information, see Specifying a data source in a control.

 - A property.
 For more information, see Specifying a data source directly in a property.

 - A table.
 For more information, see Creating a table layout with code optimization.

 - Data page types

 Data pages are convenient sources of data for your UI.
 Learn about the types of data page structures to better understand how and when to use them.

 Use data pages to ensure on-demand and accurate data sourcing for your UI elements.

-Previous topic Levels of configuration for data sources Next topic Data page types
+Previous topic Sources of data at a particular configuration level Next topic Data page types